appdevgbb/pattern-private-cluster/README.md

 - [x] Private endpoints for all services
 - [x] Network Security Groups for Cloud Shell

+## Network Isolation Options

+This cluster can be configured for network isolation using one of two approaches:

+### Option 1: AKS-Managed ACR (Not compatible with custom VNet)
+- **Limitation**: Only works when VNet is managed by AKS
+- **Our configuration**: Uses custom VNet, so this option is not available
+- Sets `bootstrap_profile.artifact_source = "Cache"`
+- AKS automatically creates and manages a private ACR

+### Option 2: Bring-Your-Own (BYO) ACR (Recommended for custom VNet)
+- **Compatible**: Works with custom VNet configurations like ours
+- **Requirements**:
+  - Create Premium SKU ACR with private endpoint
+  - Configure ACR cache rule: `aks-managed-mcr` → `mcr.microsoft.com/*` → `aks-managed-repository/*`
+  - Set up private DNS zone for ACR (`privatelink.azurecr.io`)
+  - Grant AcrPull role to kubelet identity
+  - Configure `bootstrap_profile` with `artifact_source = "Cache"` and `container_registry_id`
+  - Set `outbound_type = "none"` in network profile

+For complete BYO ACR setup instructions, see: [Network isolated AKS with BYO ACR](https://learn.microsoft.com/en-us/azure/aks/network-isolated?pivots=bring-your-own-acr)

 ## Cluster Configuration

 - **Kubernetes Version**: 1.32.9